Original Post 4/27/2012 ... Updated as needed ... General overview of our farm ... Disclaimer link at the end ...

 We have seen a number of Oregon Black truffles appear in a stand of Fir that was inoculated with truffles over ten years ago.
 We haven't yet determined if there are a significant number of truffles available as we have only once managed to get a truffle dog out here.
 We do, however, see lots of holes dug and gather leftover pieces of truffles that the forest critters uncover for us.

-Over the last four to five years, we started to grow a tea crop and that is our main focus at present.
+Over the last four to five years, we started to grow a tea crop and that became our main focus.
 We have a reasonable climate, a great location, and great topography for the attempt.
 Although funds are limited we expect to bootstrap the endeavor.
-We have bought some live plants (1-2 years old) that are acclimated.
-We have started a fair amount of tea plants from seeds, and now have about 130 three year old plants in one section, about 100 more in a second flat area, have transplanted hundreds onto a hillside behind the house and further up the hillside, and have three plots started in the fields.
-In all we have had over 1600 plants in the ground with about 2500 seedlings that can be transplanted out this year, or possibly next year.
-We managed to harvest about a pound of tea last year with very promising results after some basic processing.
-But we have had some major problems with voles and, possibly, gophers that have decimated a large number of the tea plants in the ground.
+We had bought some live plants (1-2 years old), started a fair amount of tea plants from seeds, and planted out over 1800 seedlings.
+When we managed to harvest a small amount of tea it turned out very promising after some basic processing.
+But then we have had some major problems with voles and, possibly, gophers that have decimated a large number of the tea plants in the ground.
+There is possibly only a hundred or two left, and those are covered in weeds and vines (weeding around them left only those plants to eat by the voles and they disappeared musch more quickly).
+We have finally given up on trying to grow tea in the ground, except that we are starting to build protected beds for a new attempt.
+Much, much more expensive, and time consuming, but still a possibility.

 One other idea was to create a "forest garden" in at least a section of our back fields while maintaining it, mostly, as a wildlife 'sanctuary'.
-We have recently planted about 600 tea plants back there this year (2022).
+So it has been mostly untouched other than mowing.
+With less signs of vole activity back there, we had recently planted about 600 tea plants in one of the back fields in 2022.
+Pretty much all of the tea plants have been wiped out!
+I actually saw two plants, tiny but still alive, when I walked that field this spring.
+That also won't be attempted again :).

 If anyone is wandering around our area, feel free to drop by to see the bits and pieces we have managed to put together so far.
 And we would be more than happy to hear your thoughts and suggestions!